-The minimum right-of-way width of all proposed streets must comply with the Major Street and Highway Plan, or if no width is specified on the Major Street and Highway Plan, the following minimum width requirements apply:
+The minimum right-of-way width of all proposed streets must comply with the Major Street and Highway Plan, or if no width is specified on the Major Street and Highway Plan, the minimum width requirements of Table 5-2 apply.
+Alternative right-of-way widths may be approved through the modification procedures of 10-070 or the administrative modification procedures of 10-080, as applicable.